argonjs/docs/_tutorial/part7.md

 ---
 layout: page
-title: Tutorial 8 - Panoramas (and Custom Realities)
-permalink: /tutorials/tutorial8
-nav_order: 58
-nav_subpage: 1
+title: 'Part 7: Periodic Table'
 ---

-Tutorial on panoramas
+Tutorial on the new periodic table example:

-1. how to create panoramas
-2. links to a discussion of custom realities

-## Panoramas (Custom Realities)
+1. another example of CSS rendering
+2. shows animation of the divs

+emphasize what we changed from three.js example, and why.
+Especially integration of renderer.

+## Periodic Table

 Intro text here

 **Demo/needed files**
-Download [Argon4](https://itunes.apple.com/us/app/argon4/id944297993?ls=1&mt=8) on your phone (if you haven't already done this) and [try Panoramas](argon4://tutorials.argonjs.io/code/8-panoramas)
+Download [Argon4](https://itunes.apple.com/us/app/argon4/id944297993?ls=1&mt=8) on your phone (if you haven't already done this) and [try Periodic Table](argon4://tutorials.argonjs.io/code/7-periodic)

 If you download the zip of the example for this tutorial, you will find the follow files: